Tiger Cage 2

 Tiger Cage 2 is a 1990 Hong Kong action film directed by Yuen Woo-ping and starring Donnie Yen.
 The film is a sequel to the 1988 film Tiger Cage, which was also directed by Yuen, and features a new storyline with returning cast members Yen and Carol Cheng in different roles.

 Plot

 Dragon Yau is a hot-headed ex-cop named whose attitude has got him in trouble with his bosses and his wife.
-On a trip to the lawyers, he is witness to a robbery where a suitcase of money disappears and a lot of guys get shot.
-Somehow, he ends up with lawyer Mandy Chang on the run from the cops who think they committed a murder and from the bad guys that think they have the money.
-Reluctantly they are forced to form an alliance with one of the bad guys, David, who has been betrayed by the gang led by Waise Chow.
+On a trip to the divorce lawyers, he is witness to a robbery where a shootout ensues and a suitcase of money disappears.
+During the same shootout Lawyer Mandy Chang also witnesses and becomes unintentionally involved with said events.
+On a trip to the hospital Mandy wrongly accuses Dragon who she believes is a robber, an argument causes Dragon to be knocked out by Tak a police officer and former colleague.